btschwertfeger/BiasAdjustCXX/validation/README.md

 # Validation/Testing of the adjusted time series

+> ⚠️ This part is not actively maintained!

 `ComputeIndicator.cxx` enables creating a matrix that contains for example the $RMSE$ of every time series between two data sets.

 ## Compilation: